Some important developments in the hair loss world this month.

 — Also in Japan, a new article on Shiseido mostly covers things we already know and confirms that they will start trials this year.
 However, the ending is of interest: “The fee to receive the treatment will be at least 100,000 yen ($887).”
 A lot cheaper than I expected.

 — Tiny Singapore might have a stagnant and small population, but they still care about hair loss.
 Their scientists (plus others from Stanford) recently published a paper covering the gene Axin2 and autocrine Wnt/β-catenin signaling.
 Complicated stuff to understand for a non-scientist such as myself.

 — Antonio Conte’s hair transplant seems to have turned out to be pretty good.

 And now on to medical items of interest:

 I will shorten this section for this month since the hair loss one was so lengthy.

-— An interesting recent video interview/discussion with Dr. Aubrey de Grey, Dr. Bil Andrews and Elizabeth (Liz) Parrish (all three of whom I have covered on this blog before):
+— An interesting recent video discussion between Dr. Aubrey de Grey, Dr. Bil Andrews and Elizabeth (Liz) Parrish.
+All three of whom I have covered on this blog before.

 — Another recent one with just Dr. Bill Andrews.